jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

   * `F(X) = field.zeros(VALUE_LEN)` if `x` is not a prefix of `alpha`

-where `alpha` and `beta` are the input and encoded weight of a Client and `field` a the finite field.
+where `alpha` and `beta` are the input and encoded weight of a Client and `field` the finite field.
 The scheme is designed to allow each Aggregator to compute a share of `F(X)` for any candidate prefix `X` without revealing any information about `alpha` or `beta`.
 Furthermore, the output shares can be aggregated locally, allowing each Aggregator to compute a share of the total weight for all inputs that have `X` as a prefix.

-VIDPF is comprised of two algorithms.
+VIDPF comprises two algorithms.

 The key generation algorithm defined in {{vidpf-key-gen}} takes in a `(alpha, beta)` and the report nonce and outputs secret shares of `F`.
 The shares take